Dantali0n/OpenCSD/README.md

 * Python scripts
     * virtualenv

-The following dependencies are automatically compiled.
-Dependencies are preferably linked statically due to the nature of this project.
-However, for several dependencies this is not possible due to various reason.
-For Boost, it is because the unit test framework can not be statically linked (easily):
+The following dependencies are automatically compiled and installed into the build directory.

 | Dependency                                                         | System  | Version                                                                                                         |
 |--------------------------------------------------------------------|---------|-----------------------------------------------------------------------------------------------------------------|